-Though you will be able to see the scan on the eXp 4500 monitor, it is recommended to complete the analysis on the PC.
-The Visualizer 3D software will give you more tools to better identify mineral deposits.
+Though you will be able to see the scan on the eXp 4500 monitor, it is recommended to complete the analysis on the PC via Visualizer 3D.
+This software will give you more tools to identify mineral deposits in detail.

-It is very important to conduct the Control Scans.
+It is very important to conduct Control Scans!